Dzhange/Dzhange.github.io/_pages/about.md

 I'm 张哿(my last name means joy and grace).
 I'm a first-year master student in University of Michigan, ECE department.

+My dream and the purpose of my research is to make everyone stronger, smarter and finally happier with intelligent machines.

-During past years I spent some time on computer vision/graphics, and recently I'm trying to combine my previous research with robotics.
+During the past years I worked on computer vision/graphics, and recently I'm trying to combine my research with robotics.

 I play basketball, lift weight, and listen rock n' roll.
-I also likes arts in most forms but I understand little about it.
+I also like arts in most forms but understand little about it.

 Here are some of my favorite bands(and singers): Queens, Zed Zepplin, 郑钧, 后海大鲨鱼...

 [Try this!](https://youtu.be/RmJD_z-UWOc)

+Lyrics Meaning: Run, Run, the Giant, though you will fall.